If I had to pick a single track to explain to an alien or time traveler what hip-hop is and why it’s so awesome, I think I’d pick “Nas Is Like.”

 The other source for the “Nas Is Like” chorus is Nas’ “Street Dreams” from 1996.
 Samples are at 3:16 (“I’m a rebel) and 3:18 (“no doubt.”)

-Maybe the most inventive sample in “Nas Is Like” is a single syllable from “Nobody Beats the Biz” by Biz Markie.
-It’s the line “highly recogNIZED as the king of disco-in’” at 2:06.
+The most inventive sample in “Nas Is Like” is a single syllable from “Nobody Beats the Biz” by Biz Markie.
+It’s the line “highly recogNIZED as the king of disco-in'” at 2:06.
 Out of context, “NIZED” sounds like Biz is saying “Nas.”
 That might be the single most creative sample usage in hip-hop history.

 No wonder DJ Premier loves Biz — both like using a lot samples and allusions.
 Biz’s chorus is a play on a commercial jingle that’ll be familiar to anyone from the NYC region who grew up in the eighties (or has watched Seinfeld.)
 Biz also samples the drums from by “Hihache” by the Lafayette Afro Rock Band, “Fly Like An Eagle” by Steve Miller and, to heighten the self-reference even more, one of his own classic tracks, “The Def Fresh Crew” with Roxanne Shanté.

 To add yet another layer of reference, there’s a bit in here where Biz quotes the jingle for Meow Mix!
 Biz is so much bigger than copyright law.